Why machines are better than humans at work is a sensitive but crucial topic since, year after year, more machines are replacing human jobs.

 Need proof?
 Take a gander at this report by McKinsey below.
 It’s a real eye-opener about the automation potential in various industries.

 |Type of work||Yearly labor productivity growth (2000 to 2016)||Automation potential|

 |Hospitality & food services||-0.8%||73%|

 |Finance & insurance||1.1%||42%|

-#1 Machines aren’t rattled by aggression towards them
+#1 Machines aren’t fazed by aggression

 |Country||Annual paid time off|